Comprehensive Lawn Care Guide for Sarasota Homeowners

 Soil Testing and Fertilization

 Start by testing your soil’s pH and nutrient levels.
-Sarasota soils can vary, so knowing what your lawn needs helps you apply the right fertilizer.
-Use a balanced fertilizer with nitrogen, phosphorus, and potassium to promote healthy root and blade growth.
+Sarasota soils can vary, so knowing what my lawn needs helps me apply the right fertilizer.
+I use a balanced fertilizer with nitrogen, phosphorus, and potassium to promote healthy root and blade growth.

 Mowing Practices

-Begin mowing when grass reaches about 3 inches tall.
-Set your mower blade to a height of 2.5 to 3 inches to avoid stressing the grass.
+I begin mowing when the grass reaches about 3 inches tall.
+I set my mower blade to a height of 2.5 to 3 inches to avoid stressing the grass.
 Regular mowing encourages thick growth and helps prevent weeds.

 Weed Control

-Apply pre-emergent herbicides early in spring to stop weed seeds from germinating.
-For existing weeds, spot-treat with selective herbicides safe for your grass type.
+I apply pre-emergent herbicides early in spring to stop weed seeds from germinating.
+For existing weeds, I spot-treat with selective herbicides that are safe for my grass type.

 Aeration

-If your lawn feels compacted, aerate the soil to improve air, water, and nutrient penetration.
+If my lawn feels compacted, I aerate the soil to improve air, water, and nutrient penetration.
 This is especially helpful in high-traffic areas.

 Summer Lawn Care in Sarasota

 Summer in Sarasota brings intense heat and frequent afternoon thunderstorms.
-Your lawn needs extra care to withstand these conditions:
+My lawn needs extra care to withstand these conditions:

 Watering Schedule

-Water deeply but infrequently to encourage deep root growth.
+I water deeply but infrequently to encourage deep root growth.
 Early morning watering reduces evaporation and fungal risks.
-Aim for about 1 inch of water per week, adjusting for rainfall.
+I aim for about 1 inch of water per week, adjusting for rainfall.

 Mowing Adjustments